IPODERAC's Children Fund published Lodo Rotary Club Visits IPODERAC for Día de los Muertos in Blog 2015-12-18 09:46:25 -0700

 Members of the Lodo Rotary Club and their family visited IPODERAC to celebrate Día de los Muertos with the boys and tour the land for the new girls' program.Read more

-In Mexico, there are an estimated 150,000 homeless girls.
+In Mexico, there are an estimated 108,917 children are living on the streets, and 30% of reported street children are girls.
 Over 80% of the current programs for girls are run by nuns and only train for traditionally female, low-paying jobs that will not help lift the girls from poverty.
 In addition, the capacity of existing programs to assist more girls is severely constrained.
 IPODERAC is expanding its reach by building a separate center for young girls which will use the same successful development philosophy used with the boys since 1966, but with added components designed to empower the girls with confidence and life skills necessary to become emotionally and economically stable.
 Download a presentation about the girls' program here.

 A New Center: IPODERAC for Girls